ski39/wiki_android/README.md

 To run this test you have to update the below in "configuration.py"

-1. device_udid - update the test device udid
+1. device_udid - update the test device UDID
 2. app_local_path - local apk file path
-3. web_driver - appium server url
+3. web_driver - appium server URL
 4. ss_folder_path - local folder path to save the screenshots and video recordings

 Other settings

-1. search_article_list -  It contains article name for the first test cases
+1. search_article_list -  It contains the article name for the first test cases
 2. enable_screenshots - This is to enable/disable the screenshots feature
 3. enable_video_recording - This is to enable/disable the video recordings feature